TheGITofTeo997/quietfoxReborn/README.md

 ## P.S. ℹ️

-We have put so much effort into this project to enhanche your Firefox experience and to make it always up to date, if you want, consider a small donation 💖
+We have put so much effort into this project to enhance your Firefox experience and to make it always up to date, if you want, consider a small donation 💖

 <img align="top" width="25px" src="https://coekuss.com/quietfox/bitcoin.png"> Bitcoin: 3QAFBtp2r8L2Ea6Ty2nbkC6pBAqE2LQCMR